jasonrbriggs/stomp.py/docs/source/intro.rst

 Getting Help
 ------------

-View outstanding issues on the GitHub `issues list <https://github.com/jasonrbriggs/stomp.py/issues>`_, or raise a request for help (note that stomp.py is 'intermittently' supported at times).
+View outstanding issues on the `issues list <https://codeberg.org/jasonrbriggs/stomp.py/issues>`_, or raise a request for help (note that stomp.py is 'intermittently' supported at times).

 Contributors
 ------------

-Contributors since moving to GitHub can be found in GitHub's `Insights page <https://github.com/jasonrbriggs/stomp.py/graphs/contributors>`_.
+Contributors since moving to GitHub can be found here `Insights page <https://codeberg.org/jasonrbriggs/stomp.py/activity/contributors>`_.

 Prior to that, contributors to the project included: